 Weber DCNFs are getting to be very tough to find parts for, and easily flood if the going gets rough off road.
 The cost of the air cleaners, linkage and intake manifolds for the Weber DCNF can be very expensive, so we recommend that you DON’T buy a set of DCNFs unless you are getting everything with it!
 Your best bet on dual carbs for the street now are the Dual Weber IDF, in 40, 44, and 48mm sizes.
 We offer these with a “setup and adjust” option to minimize your headaches, just bolt them on and go!

 Our preference in most cases is the dual IDF Weber Kit.
 This is covered in more detail in our carburetor article, but it’s worth a quick mention here.
 The carburetors are the same in all the kits that WE sell, because we refuse to sell the kits that have the Chinese carburetors.
 We strongly discourage the use of the Chinese Weber Copies, the “HPMX”, and the “USA Webers” which are made in China but assembled in the USA; these are worse than the HPMXs are!
 We only sell the Spanish made Webers.
 The differences in our kits are the linkage, intakes, and air filters used.
 SOME guys that have a buggy or trike, have clearance issues and simply can not use a Cross Bar Linkage, so we have the Weber IDF Kit with Center Pull Linkage.
 We can even upgrade the kit with lower profile filters and intake manifolds if the customer needs it.
 The other 2 kits are the CB Performance Dual Weber IDF Carb Kit, and the Redline Dual Weber IDF Carb Kit.
-I consider the CB Filters to be nicer, they seal better (Filter Better), and don’t rust because they are cast aluminum instead of any sort of steel.
+We consider the CB kits to be nicer, they have a better filter housing, they seal better (Filter Better), and don’t rust because they are cast aluminum instead of any sort of steel.
 But the linkage on the Redline Dual Weber IDF Carb Kit is a little bit smoother.
 Most guys are running the CB Performance Dual Weber IDF Carb Kit because it works quite well, but we feel that no matter who’s kit you get, the carburetors requires setup and re-jetting for VW Use.
 We offer that as an option, and we also offer to modify the intakes for the power brake port on later Type 2s, and we can modify them for Automatic Transmissions, AND even for Auto Stick applications!

 I run either the stock carb, or any of the dual 2bbl carburetors.
 I see no point in dual 1bbls, so I skip these for my own use.
 Venturi size (the narrowest part in the carb throat) should be about 3mm smaller than intake valve on stock or mild engines, and about SAME size as the intake valve on high output engines.
 All 2bbl Dellorto and Weber carbs have changeable venturis, so you can match the carburetor to the engine somewhat by tuning and re-sizing – but don’t expect a set of 44 Weber’s to work on your stock 1600 cc engine!.
 Remember that venturis and jets are expensive, so it’s best to start with your carburetors sized properly to begin with, to prevent this expense.
 Re-jetting a set of dual 2bbls will cost about $100-150 by the time you are done changing the venturis, idle jets, main jets, and air jets.
 It ain’t cheap and it takes HOURS to dial in.